lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

 Once the gateware is compiled, we can access the memory-mapped interface by the same methods, and by the UIO device as well.

-1. Using devmem2
+1. Using devmem2:

    .. code-block:: shell

       sudo devmem2 0x60000000 w # for read
       sudo devmem2 0x60000000 w 0x1 # for write

-2. Using the UIO device
+2. Using the UIO device:

 .. raw:: html